PeterKoepernik/BAM/README.md

 ds_val = ds_val.map(process).shuffle(1024).batch(32).prefetch(tf.data.AUTOTUNE)
 ```

-To be able to define a networks architecture without specyfing the number of layers and their sizes, we can make use of so-called `Stack`'s.
-A `Stack` is a sequence of compatible layers of fixed type `dense` or `conv2d`, optionally with a distinguished final layer of fixed size.
+To be able to define a network's architecture without specyfing the number of layers and their sizes, we can make use of so-called `Stack`'s.
+A `Stack` is a sequence of layers of fixed type `dense` or `conv2d`, optionally with a distinguished final layer of fixed size.
 The abstract shape of a convolutional neural network for the MNIST classification task could look like this:
 ```
 input (28x28x1) -> Stack (conv2d) -> flatten -> Stack (dense) -> output (size 10, softmax)
 ```
-In general, to specify such a network template we need to subclass the `Architecture` class, but the structure above is already implemented in the `ConvDense` architecture, which can be initialised as follows.
-For later use, we have to wrap it into a factory function.
+In general, such a network template needs to be specified by subclassing `Architecture`.
+For the structure above, this is already implemented in the `ConvDense` class, which can be initialised as follows.
+For later use we wrap it into a factory function.
 ```python
 from src.architectures import ConvDense